wintvelt/blob-images-frontend-NEW/README.md

 ### Invites
 - The invite route has an `inviteId`.
-    - used in getServerSideProps to fetch the invite from the server (this is a public API)
+    - getServerSideProps passed inviteId to the page/ client
-- At creation, the invite is addressed to an email.
+- At creation of an invite, it is addressed to an email.
 The backend (in api-groups) handles as follows
     - checks if the invitor is a member of the group + has admin priviliges - otherwise throws error
     - checks if the group size (env var) would not be exceeded - otherwise, throws error
     - checks if the invitee email is already a user, and if so